Indoor Water Conservation Tips:

 Outdoor Water Conservation Tips:

-- Get a smart irrigation controller to automatically adjust your watering schedule.
-Turn off irrigation in the winter or wet season (from October to April) and only water manually if absolutely necessary.
-During the growing season, irrigate early or late in the day (before 10 a.m. or after 6 p.m.).
+- Get a smart irrigation controller to automatically adjust your watering schedule baesd on the weather.
+Turn off irrigation in the winter or wet season (from October to April).
+During the growing season, water your garden early or late in the day (before 10 a.m. or after 6 p.m.).
 Apply using the middle six digits of your water account number (ex: XX-123456-XXXXXXX).

-- Watering your plants 2 times per week satisfies most gardens.
+- Water your plants 2 times per week is enough for most gardens.

-- Select drought-tolerant or low-water use plants better adapted to California's climate.
+- Select drought-tolerant or low-water use plants that are adapted to California's climate.
 Find inspiration here.